Advantic | Composite Materials for Construction | Autodesk

 Advanced structural materials extend the toolkit for builders and engineers

-Rust, corrosion and exposure to harsh weather are common plagues for ageing structures containing steel and concrete.
-But times have changed and materials have evolved.
-Dayton, Ohio-based Advantic is designing and fabricating innovative polymer composites that provide high-performance alternatives to traditional concrete and steel – disrupting the construction industry with lighter, more durable materials that help structures stand up to extreme environmental conditions.
+Rust, corrosion, and exposure to harsh weather are common plagues for aging structures containing steel and concrete.
+But times have changed, and materials have evolved.
+Dayton, Ohio-based Advantic is designing and fabricating innovative polymer composites that provide high-performance alternatives to traditional concrete and steel—disrupting the construction industry with lighter, more durable materials that help structures stand up to extreme environmental conditions.

 Composites take two dissimilar materials and combine them to create a lighter or longer-lasting alternative.
-“What we're doing, mainly with fibreglass and some different types of resin chemistries, is taking materials that have been developed in the aerospace industry and using that technology in the civil market and construction,” says Advantic Vice President of Operations, Jeff Nielsen.
+“What we are doing, mainly with fiberglass and some different types of resin chemistries, is taking materials that have been developed in the aerospace industry and leveraging that technology into the civil market and construction,” says Advantic Vice President of Operations Jeff Nielsen.

 Prefabrication on-site at Advantic’s Dayton, Ohio headquarters.
 Courtesy of Advantic.